michaeljoy255/fitness-tracker-json/README.md

 # Fitness Tracker JSON

 The purpose of the project is to centrally locate the exercises, records, and routines for the Fitness Tracker App.
-This is likely a temporaty solution until a persistent database solution is made.
+This is likely a temporary solution until a persistent database solution is made.

 The data will be stored in the fitness-data.json file.
 This file can be